Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

-where, $\mathrm{l(\theta,\ \phi)}$ is the leakage from Stokes I at the sky coordinate $(\theta,\ \phi)$, $\mathrm{l_{center}}$ is the leakage at the center of the solar disk and $\Delta \mathrm{l(\theta,\ \phi)}$ is the percentage change of $\mathrm{l(\theta,\ \phi)}$ with respect to $\mathrm{l_{center}}$.
+where $\mathrm{l(\theta,\ \phi)}$ is the leakage from Stokes I at the sky coordinate $(\theta,\ \phi)$, $\mathrm{l_{center}}$ is the leakage at the center of the solar disk, and $\Delta \mathrm{l(\theta,\ \phi)}$ is the percentage change of $\mathrm{l(\theta,\ \phi)}$ with respect to $\mathrm{l_{center}}$.
 The variation of $\Delta \mathrm{l(\theta,\ \phi)}$ over the Sun for two observing epochs is shown in Fig. \ref{fig:stokes_leakage}.
 The Sun was close to half power point of the primary beam during the first epoch, 2014 May 04.
 During the second epoch, 2014 September 28, the Sun was close to the peak of the primary beam.
 We have found that $\mathrm{l_{center}}$ is smaller for second epoch as compared to that for the first epoch.
 This is expected as the primary beam model is more accurate for near its peak.
 Nonetheless, the fractional variation of the leakages over the Sun for both the epochs are similar and not negligible.
-Hence, for precise polarization calibration, it essential to correct for the direction dependent primary beam response.
+Hence, for precise polarization calibration, it essential to correct for the direction-dependent primary beam response.

-For an homogeneous array comprising identical antenna elements, the the modelled primary beam response can be assumed to be identical for all antenna elements.
+For an homogeneous array comprising identical antenna elements, the the modeled primary beam response can be assumed to be identical for all antenna elements.
 Thus we can substitute $\mathrm{E_i(\nu,t,\vec{l})=E_j(\nu,t,\vec{l})=E(\nu,t,\vec{l})}$ in Eq. \ref{eq:crossphase_corrrection},